mad0907/Reinvent_Automation_VBA/Chapter13-Interaction_With_API/readme.txt

-Contains Code Exlained in Chapter 13 of the book
+Contains Code Exlained in Chapter 13 (Interaction with API) of the book